Many or all companies we feature compensate us. Compensation and editorial

 • Pick up and drop off: If your RV becomes damaged, National General will pick up your RV and bring you a rental car after a claim.
 Once repairs are completed, someone will deliver your RV back to you and return your rental car.

-• Free inspection: After a claim is repaired, you’ll receive a free inspection.
+• Free inspection: After a claim is repaired, you’ll get a free inspection.

-• Storage savings: If you suspend your coverage while your RV is parked, you can receive considerable savings.
+• Storage savings: If you suspend your coverage while your RV is parked, you can earn considerable savings.

-• A number of discounts: Customers have the opportunity to take advantage of discounts such as multi-vehicle and low mileage discounts.
+• Several discounts: Customers have the opportunity to take advantage of multi-vehicle and low mileage discounts.

 Progressive offers RV insurance to residents of every state except for Hawaii and Washington, D.C.
-Progressive’s website is user-friendly.
-It makes it easy to understand what you are getting from your policy.
+Progressive’s user-friendly website makes RV insurance policies easy to understand.

 Aside from the standard coverage, several add-ons can be included in your policy for added financial protection.
 Make sure to check out the 10 discounts and three forgiveness opportunities offered to help you lower the cost of your policy.